yuchiu/slack-clone-gql/readme.md

 npm start
 ```

-The app will be running on http://localhost:8080
+Application will be running on http://localhost:8081

-#### terminal B - Server
+### Client - Terminal B

 #### 1. install dependencies